matthewyang204/NotepadEE/README.md

 -----
 - Download the latest dev source code from the Windows section of this repository: https://github.com/matthewyang204/NotepadEE/tree/main/Windows
 - Binaries are next to all other binaries
-- x64 & x86 binaries are provided for users, however, they are not signed
+- x64 binaries are provided for users, however, they are not signed
 - Version compatibility:
-- x86 version - Windows XP or later
-- x64 version - Windows 10 x64 or later; ARM64 systems need Win11 ARM64 or later
+- Windows 10 x64 or later; ARM64 systems need Win11 ARM64 or later
 - Note: 64-bit Windows 7 - 8.1 systems must build the 64-bit version from source using Python 3.8, as Python 3.13, which the binaries are built with, doesn't support anything older than Windows 10.
+However, the python file still works on Windows 7-8.1 systems alongside the 10+ versions.

 Upgrading:
 - You can directly run the new installer to upgrade.
 You can either download this from the Release of the new version or you can install from your custom-built installer.